 Datuk Muhamad Umar Swift

-Datin Teh Ija Jalil has been appointed as a director (of SIDC) on 29 January 2020.
+Datin Teh Ija Jalil was appointed as Director on 29 January 2020.

 She is currently an Independent Non-Executive Director of UEM Sunrise Berhad where she also chairs the Nomination and Remuneration Committee and is a member of the Audit Committee and the Governance and Risk Committee.
 She is also currently an Independent Non-Executive Director of HSBC Bank Malaysia Berhad where she is a member of the Audit Committee and Risk Committee and is a director of the Finance Accreditation Agency Berhad (FAA) where she also chairs the Human Capital Development and Compensation Committee.

 Datin Teh graduated with a Bachelor of Arts (Honours) from University of Malaya and Master of Business Administration from Southern New Hampshire University.
 She began her career in the civil service and built her competency in the area of economic policy-making and international trade and finance through her 24 years in government.
 She joined the Securities Commission in 2000 and retired from the regulatory body in 2017 after serving 17 years in various capacities including as Head of SIDC, Executive Director, Corporate Resources and as Advisor of Special Projects in the Chairman’s Office.
 During her time in the SC, she was involved in capital market policies development and regulation, human capital development and training and education, including professional and investor education.